letsgetrandy/specter/README.md

 **diffdir** is where diff images are stored for comparison later

+## Questions?

+If have other questions about Specter, what it does, how it works, or why, have a look at the [FAQ](https://github.com/letsgetrandy/specter/wiki/FAQ), and if you don't see the answers you're looking for there, contact me!

+## Notes

-_Please note that relative paths in .specterrc files are relative to that file._
+_Relative paths in .specterrc files are relative to that file._

 _v-0.3 note: baselines made with v-0.2 are not compatible with v-0.3.
-_

 _v-0.2 note: the "specter" section in the rc files has been replaced by "paths" and "args" sections._